createcandle/voco/README.md

 # Features

 ### Strong focus on privacy
+- Once installed, there is no internet connection required or used.
+- Once installed, there is no internet connection required or used.
-- Once installed, there is no internet connection required/used.
+- Once installed, there is no internet connection required or used.
-- Snips telemetry is removed

 ### Extendable
 - Choose to install a larger vocabulary for even better word recognition (advised if you like to use reminders)